Learn more about these conditions by clicking the links below:

 A word about ingredients

-Specialty pet foods are expensive.
+Specialty pet foods can be expensive.
+We carry hand-picked foods with which we have seen good results.
 They are often made with uncommon protein sources and with stricter quality control measures to ensure that one batch of food is not contaminated by another at the factory and that each batch is consistent.
 It is tempting to seek a less expensive “hypoallergenic” diet, and many are sold with this claim.
 Some may have similar major ingredients to ones that we have recommended.
 If you consider an alternative to a food that we have recommended, be sure to evaluate the ingredient list in fine print, not just what is advertised on the front of the bag!
-We have contracted with our distributor to provide home delivery of prescription foods to your door.
-Since we don’t carry any inventory, we pass on the savings to you.
-Remember, most diet trials don’t go on forever.
-And if you do find that your pet responds to the diet change, it will be worth the expense to see them comfortable again.
+We have contracted with our distributor to provide home delivery of some prescription foods to your door.
+Remember, if you do find that your pet responds to the diet change, it will be worth the expense to see them comfortable again.